arpitawadekar2005-hub/CreditWise-Intelligent-Loan-Assessment/README.md

 ### 5. Credit Score vs Loan Approval

 This histogram highlights the relationship between applicant credit scores and loan approval outcomes.
+- Loan approvals increase noticeably for applicants with **credit scores above approximately 680**.
+- Lower credit score ranges contain a higher proportion of rejected applications.
+- This indicates that **Credit Score is one of the strongest predictors** of loan approval.

 ![Credit Score vs Loan Approval](Images/credit_score_vs_approval.png)